Search

 Gene McCabe

-McCabe claims the most wins in program history, posting a 163-82 (.665) overall record across his first 14 seasons.
-He also boasts five NCAA Tournament bids and three ODAC Tournament titles.
-He has guided W&L to double-digit wins in 10 of his 14 seasons, including eight of the last nine years, which have included four appearances in the ODAC Championship game.
+Individually, McCabe claims the most wins in program history, posting a 220-105 (.677) overall record across his first 18 seasons.
+He also boasts eight NCAA Tournament bids and four ODAC Tournament titles.
+He has guided W&L to double-digit wins in 14 of his 18 seasons, including 12 of the last 13 years, which have included six appearances in the ODAC Championship game.
+He has earned three ODAC Coach of the Year awards, while he and his staff has garnered the IMLCA’s top coaching honor in the region three times.

 show more